GoSuda

 5| 192.168.1.5 | 50000 | 203.0.113.45 | 443 |

-When communicating with a Pod from outside the cluster via NodePort.
+When communicating with a Pod from outside the cluster via NodePort

 1External User (203.0.113.10:30000) ==> Kubernetes Node (External:192.168.1.5:30001 / Internal: 10.0.1.1:42132) ==> Kubernetes Pod (10.0.2.15:8080)

-within the Kubernetes network.
-(Policies related to this vary depending on the type of CNI used, but this article explains based on Cilium.)
+Here, the Kubernetes node possesses both the externally accessible node IP address 192.168.1.5 and the internally valid Kubernetes network IP address 10.0.1.1.
+(Policies related to this vary depending on the CNI type used, but this article explains it based on Cilium.)

 2# After DNAT application